andrei-z/selenium-project-template/README.md

 Tests will run in Google Chrome if _-Dbrowser_ is not defined

 ### pom.xml
-Config allows usage of both JUnit 4 and JUnit 5
+Config allows usage of JUnit 4 and JUnit 5